kebab-os/kebab-android/README.md

 By functioning as a dedicated distribution, it ensures that all internal components work in unison to deliver a reliable user experience tailored to this unique architecture.

+When you are read to go, read the [installation section](#installation) to get started.

 ## Installation